-All computers must be connected with a regular, local network connection to transmit the mouse cursor movements and keyboard input.
+A regular, local network connection is used by ShareMouse to transmit the mouse cursor movements and keyboard input.
 ShareMouse does not work over the internet.

-As Wireless connections are prone to temporary drop-outs due to radio interferences or reception issues, we recommend to use a cable Ethernet network connection.
+We recommend to use a cabled Ethernet network connection as wireless connections are prone to temporary drop-outs due to radio interferences or reception issues.

 To install ShareMouse on a Windows computer:

 - Follow the on-screen instructions.

 - Repeat the installation on all computers you wish to link with ShareMouse.

 - If you already purchased a license key, register the license key on one(!) of the installations.

 The installation requires administrative rights.
 If you cannot obtain admin rights on your computer, you can run ShareMouse without admin rights with the portable edition